Skip to main content

 If you weren't successful, you will be sent a leaflet to explain your options.
 Sometimes you might be able to appeal to the Upper Tribunal.
 This is like a higher court.
 However, this can only be done if the judge did something wrong with the law.
 It is very complicated, and very few people can do this without an experienced adviser.
 If you want to look into this possibility, you need to move quickly - you will need to ask for a copy of the tribunal’s ‘statement of reasons’ within one month.
 See How to find an adviser.

-You can complain to the DWP and ask your Member of Parliament (MP) for help.
+You can complain about the service you received to the DWP using the online complaints form and/or ask your Member of Parliament (MP) for help.

+You might want to complain if you were given a sanction without being given the chance to explain your version of events, or if you were given a sanction despite having a good reason for the failure.
 For more information on how to complain see Complaining about the service you've received - benefits and tax credits from Citizens Advice.

 Your complaint letter doesn’t need to be long or complicated.
 You will need to include your name, address, contact details, date of birth and National Insurance number.
-Then explain why the decision to sanction you was unfair.
-And the impact the decision has had on your ability to feed yourself (and your family), to heat or light your home, to pay for basics like soap or shampoo, the impact it has had on your health, and your ability to look for work.
+Then explain

 Did you have a good reason for doing or not doing the thing you were sanctioned for?
 Was that reason to do with your disability (or other protected characteristic)?

-Or was your Claimant Commitment unreasonable given your health condition or disability?
+Or was your claimant commitment unreasonable given your health condition or disability?

 If yes, you might be able to make the case that the DWP was discriminating against you.